hkjeldsberg/kafka-docs/doks/metrics.md

 # Metrics and Monitoring

-Kafka metrics are accessed using `JMX`, accessable by passing a `JMX`-option via the `KAFKA_JMX_OPTS` env variable.
+Kafka metrics are accessed using `JMX` (built-in Java technology), accessible by passing a `JMX`-option via the `KAFKA_JMX_OPTS` env variable.
 This can report to logging systems such as Grafana or Splunk.

 ```console
 KAFKA_JMX_OPTS="-Dcom.sun.management.jmxremote -Dcom.sun.management.jmxremote.local.only=false -